 Recommended Daily Intake

 It is recommended that you do not consume saturated fat more than 10% of your total intake of calories in a day.
-To be more precise, your total fat include might include saturated fat, monounsaturated fat, and polyunsaturated fat in 1:1:1 ratio.
-However, try to adjust your saturated fat intake according to your weight loss goal for the most effective results.
+To be more precise, your total fat might include saturated fat, monounsaturated fat, and polyunsaturated fat in a 1:1:1 ratio.
+However, adjust your saturated fat intake according to your weight loss goal for the most effective results.